Abandoned & Little-Known Airfields:

 They did not want to be annexed into the City because of the increase in taxes.

-They also did not want to be required to make any improvements other than what the Country required.
+They also did not want to be required to make any improvements other than what the County required.

-Three Point was still depicted as an active airfield on the 1998 World Aeronautical Chart.
+The last aeronautical chart depiction which has been located of Three Point Airport was on the 1998 World Aeronautical Chart.

 as it was no longer listed among active airfields in the 2000 AOPA Airport Directory.